jircs/wbwangk.github.iojirc/Docs/Hyperledger Fabric: A Distributed Operating System for Permissioned Blockchains.md

 threads already stop submitting their share of transactions.
 In every experiment, the client threads collectively invoke at least 500k mint and spend transactions.

 Experiment 1: Choosing the block size.
 A critical Fabric configuration parameter that impacts both throughput and latency is block size.
 To fix the block size for subsequent experiments, and to evaluate the impact of block size on performance, we ran experiments varying block size from 0.5MB to 4MB.
 Results are depicted in Fig. 6, showing peak throughput measured at the peers along with the corresponding average end-to-end (e2e) latency.

 We can observe that throughput does not significantly improve beyond a block size of 2MB, but latency gets worse (as expected).
 2Patched with commit IDs 9e770062 and eb437dab in the Fabric master branch.
-11
-Figure 6: Impact of block size on throughput and latency.
 Therefore, we adopt 2MB as the block size for the following experiments, with the goal of maximizing the measured throughput, assuming the end-to-end latency of roughly 500ms is acceptable.

 Size of transactions.
 During this experiment, we also observed the size mint and spend transactions.
 In particular, the 2MB-blocks contained 473 mint or 670 spend transactions, i.e., the average